marbl/binnacle/README.md

 </tr>

 ## Installation
-To run Binnacle, you will need Python 3.7.x, Bedtools, Samtools, BioPython, matplotlib, networkx, numpy, and Pandas. <br/>
+To run Binnacle, you will need Python 3.7.x, Bedtools, Samtools, BioPython, networkx, numpy, and Pandas. <br/>
+A yml file is available and this can be used to create a conda environment that is suitable to run binnacle.
 The detailed documentation about how to install these packages is given [here](https://github.com/marbl/binnacle/wiki/1.-Package-Dependencies).
 We use graph scaffolds that are output of MetaCarvel scaffolding tool, so you will also need to download and install MetaCarvel.
 There is a step by step [installation guide](https://github.com/marbl/MetaCarvel/wiki) for MetaCarvel.